You need to see DPS gear in action. Get a live demo with our engineers.

 While "too hot" is the most common issue when dealing with computer systems, "too cold" is also a very real problem in some climates.

-The right temperature monitoring system should allow you to keep track temperatures at all of your sites, server rooms, and data centers that contain important gear.
-Instead of turning to installing new climate control systems, you'll be able to use intelligence to solve temperature-related problems.
+The right temperature monitoring system should allow you to keep track of critical temperatures at all of your sites, server rooms, and data centers that contain important gear.
+Instead of turning to install new distributed control systems, you'll be able to use intelligence to solve temperature-related problems.